arinjoy/WeatherBoss/README.md

 ## Theme Engine
 > A custom theme engine is used.
 It has `light` and `dark` style.
 User is allowed to toggle between default `light mode` and `dark mode` through settings.
-Refer to the `ThemeManger` under `Theme` group to see how it is exposed and binds togther the current app theme and colours that are provided text labels and view backgrounds.
+Refer to the `ThemeManager` under `Theme` group to see how it is exposed and binds togther the current app theme and colours that are provided text labels and view backgrounds.
 -  `enum` based mechanism is used for to access every instance of `UIColor` used in the app
 - `Theme+Icon` provides icons used in the app and all instances of `UIImage`s are accessed from `Theme.Icon`
 - `ThemeManager` **persists** the theme information in **`UserDefaults`** and it's synced as soon as user taps the `switch` control in settings